tpaschalis/tpaschalis.github.io/_posts/2019-01-29-two-years-later.markdown

 ### What's not coming?
-- I didn't add any kind of 'analytics' (and I'm going to as well) The only feedback I've gotten was from a couple of times where I posted my stuff on Reddit and HackerNews, and seeing the traffic and stars to my Github projects
+- I didn't add any kind of 'analytics' (and I'm *not* going to as well) The only feedback I've gotten was from a couple of times where I posted my stuff on Reddit and HackerNews, and seeing the traffic and stars to my Github projects
 - I didn't add any kind of commenting functionality
 These things take time, responsibility, and/or require you to trust third parties.
 In case someone wants to discuss, my contact info is here, so feel free to reach out <3